 Note: This post contains affiliate links for which I may be compensated.

-My Best Pick of The Princess Bride Vizzini Quotes
+Truly Inconceivable The Princess Bride Vizzini Quotes Page

 The part or character of Vizzini is acted out by Wallace Shawn.
 Next to the sword-fighting Spaniard, Inigo, and the giant called Fezzik, he is of small stature but has a blazing hot temper.
 His best known quip is the word inconceivable which he repeats again and again in The Princess Bride movie.